Vata type: diet according to Ayurveda

 Vata woman

-A life in balance with the Ayurvedic diet
+A life in balance with Ayurvedic nutrition

 Discover seminars and learn more